Preterm birth: Nutrition

 Meeting the appropriate nutritional needs of preterm infants is important for long-term health.
 Optimal care may require a balance of meeting nutritional needs and preventing complications related to feeding.
 The ideal growth rate is not known; however, preterm infants usually require a higher energy intake compared to babies who are born at term.
-The recommended amount of milk is often prescribed based on approximated nutritional requirements of a similar aged fetus who is not compromised.
-An immature gastrointestinal tract (GI tract), medical conditions (or co-morbidities), risk of aspirating milk, and necrotizing enterocolitis may lead to difficulties in meeting this high nutritional demand and many preterm infants have nutritional deficits that may result in growth restrictions.
+The recommended amount of milk is often prescribed based on approximated nutritional requirements of a similar-aged fetus who is not compromised.
+An immature gastrointestinal tract (GI tract), medical conditions (or co-morbidities), risk of aspirating milk, and necrotizing enterocolitis may lead to difficulties in meeting this high nutritional demand, and many preterm infants have nutritional deficits that may result in growth restrictions.
 In addition, very small preterm infants cannot coordinate sucking, swallowing, and breathing.
-Tolerating a full enteral feeding (the prescribed volume of milk or formula) is a priority in neonatal care as this reduces the risks associated with venous catheters including infection, and may reduce the length of time the infant requires specialized care in the hospital.
+Tolerating a full enteral feeding (the prescribed volume of milk or formula) is a priority in neonatal care as this reduces the risks associated with venous catheters, including infection, and may reduce the length of time the infant requires specialized care in the hospital.
 Different strategies can be used to optimize feeding for preterm infants.
 The type of milk/formula and fortifiers, route of administration (by mouth, tube feeding, venous catheter), timing of feeding, quantity of milk, continuous or intermittent feeding, and managing gastric residuals are all considered by the neonatal care team when optimizing care.
-The evidence in the form of high quality randomized trials is generally fairly weak in this area, and for this reason different neonatal intensive care units may have different practices and this results in a fairly large variation in practice.
-The care of preterm infants also varies in different countries and depends on resources that are available.
+The evidence in the form of high-quality randomized trials is generally fairly weak in this area, and for this reason, different neonatal intensive care units may have different practices, resulting in a fairly large variation in practice.
+The care of preterm infants also varies in different countries and depends on the resources that are available.